Image shows research equipment at Arafura’s pilot facility in central Australia.

 Location: Perth, Western Australia

-Profile: Arafura Rare Earths is a resources company developing a groundbreaking rare earths mine and processing facility in the Northern Territory, 135km north of Alice Springs.
+Profile: Arafura Rare Earths is a resources company that is developing a groundbreaking rare earths mine and processing facility in the Northern Territory, 135km north of Alice Springs.
+Thanks to its long-term investment in R&D, Arafura is well positioned to make the most of the rare earths framework agreement between Australia and the United States.

 Why R&D is needed

 Rare earths are a collection of chemical elements used in a variety of applications.
-Two of the rare earths, neodymium and praseodymium, are the raw materials in ultra-strong permanent magnets – essential to the modern electronics and automotive industries.
-With permanent magnet motors allowing electric vehicles and wind turbines to operate more efficiently, rare earths play an important role in reducing greenhouse gas emissions.
+Two of the rare earths, neodymium and praseodymium (NdPr), are the raw materials in ultra-strong permanent magnets.
+With permanent magnets integral to the operation of renewable and green technology such as wind turbines and electric vehicles, rare earths play an important role in enabling the energy transition and the reduction of greenhouse gas emissions.

-Our company is creating sophisticated processing technology and doing research for an industry that doesn't even really exist in Australia.
+Our company is creating sophisticated processing technology and doing research for an industry that traditionally has had limited exposure in Australia.

 — Peter Sherrington, CFO, Arafura Rare Earths